ICTeam28/PiFox/README.md

 Video of the game in action: https://www.youtube.com/watch?v=-5n9IxSQH1M

+Developed as an extension to a first year group project at Imperial College London.

 Bare Metal 3D rail shooter game

 * 5800 lines of ARM assembly (ARMv6 + VFP1)